UniversityOfHelsinkiCS/palaute/README.md

 ### Service architecture overview

 The Norppa core in this repo consists of a NodeJS server and a React frontend, but the entire Norppa system is built of many more services.
+The following graph describes Norppa service implementation in UoH.

 ```mermaid
 graph TB